julius-julius/qsc/local operators N4 SYM/README.md

 **Pre-requisites**

 Before running the *.ipynb* ensure that all the paths are correctly adjusted based on your specific project organisation.
 The default path settings will work for a project that has the same strucutre as this repository, and should work without change if you pull this repository to your local system.
-There are various places where the path needs to be adjusted.
-We list them below:
+In case your project organisation has a different structure, we list here are various places where the path needs to be adjusted.
+In case you have the same project organisation as this repository, then there is no need to adjust anything.

 - In */run/TypeI_run.ipynb*, you need to specify the path to *TypeI_module.ipynb*.
 By default *TypeI_module.ipynb* is located in */auxiliary* (same for *.ipynb* files of other types of states).
 - In */auxiliary/TypeI_module.ipynb*, you need to specify the path to *TypeI_run.wls*.
 By default *TypeI_script.wls* is located in */auxiliary* (same for *.ipynb* files of other types of states).